 Get up close and personal with Beacon Hill, the Old City Hall, Quincy Market, King’s Chapel, the Old Corner Bookstore, the USS Constitution Museum, and so much more.

-With a low sales tax on retail items and no sales tax on clothing priced at below $175, Boston is no doubt a shopper’s haven.
+Boston has a low sales tax on retail items and no sales tax on clothing priced at below $175.

 The shopping areas are in central locations, so you will not have a long commute for your retail indulgences.